ChazCoats98/Chaz-Coats-Social-Network-API/readme.md

   ## Description
   This project was made as an API to connect to a front end social media site.
 Similar to twitter, users can post thoughts that other users can see and react to.

+  ## Problems and Lessons
+  Although I was able to get most of the API functioning I still have an issue deleting items.
+Even when I delete them they still appear when you query the database for all users, posts, etc. The date created function also isn't formatted correctly.

   ## Installation
   Clone the repository from github and run npm i